thibaultlaurens/aws-dashing/README.md

 ### Notes

-- JOB_REFRESH property needs 'cron' like syntax
+- JOB_REFRESH property needs 'cron' like syntax, the value in config.ex.js will run the cron job every 30 seconds
 - Values for 'data-max' property of Meters widget:
     - EC2 instances: API call
     - Load Balancers: 20